 A lack of harmony or a discord of color;

 An incompatibility of the proposed building, refurbishing, reconstruction, alteration, or addition with the terrain on which it is to be located;

-A lack of appropriate landscaping to mitigate any adverse impacts from the building, accessory buildings, walls, other structures, hardscape, or other impervious coverage;
+A lack of appropriate landscaping to mitigate any adverse impacts from the building, accessory buildings, walls, or other structures or hardscape;